Travel guide

 When should I activate the eSIM for Japan?

 You can install it on your phone before leaving home.
-Most PuraSim eSIMs for Japan can be set up days in advance and activated automatically upon arrival at your destination, or manually whenever you want to start using them.
+Most PuraSim eSIMs for Japan can be configured days in advance and automatically activated upon arrival at your destination, or manually when you want to start using them.

 Is my phone compatible with the eSIM for Japan?